WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Additional Experimental Results

 \subsection{More Qualitative Results}

 Fig.~\ref{fig:complex_action} illustrates the results of WorldPlay under various actions and virtual environments.
 As shown in the first three rows, we can interact with complex composite actions, \eg, various combinations of movements.
 Moreover, WorldPlay can follow intricate trajectories, such as complex rotations and alternating sequences of rotations and movements as demonstrated in the middle six rows.
 This enhanced control capability is enabled by our dual action representation, which allows for more precise and reliable action guidance.
-Furthermore, WorldPlay exhibits strong generalization, enabling it to control different types of agents, \eg, human or animals, to roam within the scenes as shown in the last two rows.
+Furthermore, WorldPlay exhibits strong generalization, enabling it to control different types of agents, \eg, human or animals, to roam within the scenes as shown \wenq{in the last two rows in Fig.~\ref{fig:complex_action} and the last two cases in Fig.~\ref{fig:large_motion}}.
 For more intuitive perspectives, please refer to the supplementary videos.